openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 Unit Publishing Status
 ***********************

 You publish units to make them visible to learners.
+In both instructor-paced and self-paced courses, units must be published to be visible to learners.
 Learners see the last published version of a unit if the section and subsection it is in are released.

 Learners do not see units that have never been published, and they do not see unpublished changes to units or components within units.
 Therefore, you can make changes to units in released subsections without disrupting the learner experience.